 - Research Report Summary: The entire objective along with the overview of research are to be included in a summary which is a couple of paragraphs in length.
 All the multiple components of the research are explained in brief under the report summary.
 It should be interesting enough to capture all the key elements of the report.

 - Research Introduction: There always is a primary goal that the researcher is trying to achieve through a report.
 In the introduction section, he/she can cover answers related to this goal and establish a thesis which will be included to strive and answer it in detail.
 This section should answer an integral question: “What is the current situation of the goal?”.
-After the research was conducted, did the organization conclude the goal successfully or they are still a work in progress – provide such details in the introduction part of the research report.
+After the research design was conducted, did the organization conclude the goal successfully or they are still a work in progress – provide such details in the introduction part of the research report.

 - Research Methodology: This is the most important section of the report where all the important information lies.
 The readers can gain data for the topic along with analyzing the quality of provided content and the research can also be approved by other market researchers.
 Thus, this section needs to be highly informative with each aspect of research discussed in detail.
 Information needs to be expressed in chronological order according to its priority and importance.
 Researchers should include references in case they gained information from existing techniques.